 The University supports students who wish to take time away from their programme if it is for compelling reasons such as ill health, pregnancy, employment opportunities, financial issues etc. This is known as suspension and the University has a policy on this.
 Suspension, is not, however, an automatic right and you must apply and have the request authorised by the University in writing.

 It is really important that you discuss the academic implications with your Academic Tutor before making any firm decision.

 It is important that you know that you may be charged part of your tuition fee or even the full tuition fee for the year depending on when you suspend from study.
-Full details of the 'liability points' and dates can be found on our tuition fee tables webpage.
-For full details of the University’s Fee Policy please see here.
+Full details of the 'liability points' and dates can be found on our tuition fee tables webpage along with the University’s Fee Policy.

 Information for Tier 4 International Students

 Any change to your student status, such as suspending your studies, could affect your immigration status in the UK.
 The University is required to report any changes in status to the Home Office UK Visas and Immigration and you may be advised to leave the UK.